 Getting traffic to a blog or website is really competitive these days.
 Backlinking is a way that many websites use to get traffic.
 You can do so by reaching out to other bloggers or guest posting on blogs that allow you to have a link to your site (like what we do here!).
 In turn, they will ask you to add their link to your site.
 It is a win-win situation for all.

 You can find sites that do so with blogging directories.
 Many of these directories are constantly updating their sites and you can submit your blog to them too.
 Below are a few to check out.

-If you are an artist or blogger that promotes writers and would like to list your website or service here, please send an email with a link to your site to email@example.com.
+If you are an artist or blogger that promotes writers and would like to list your website or service here, please see all the ways you can advertise on the site.
+Or you can send an email with a link to your site to email@example.com for further details.